carolnguyen307/HDB-resale-price-1/README.md

 ## Reflections
 We want to reflect on key stages in our team work process:
 1. Data Handling
--Cleaning & Feature Engineering: The team effectively cleaned the data and engineered key features, like flat_type and hdb_age, which were crucial for accurate predictions.
+- **Cleaning & Feature Engineering: The team effectively cleaned the data and engineered key features, like flat_type and hdb_age, which were crucial for accurate predictions.
--Variable Selection: Relevant variables were carefully chosen, including handling categorical data properly and exploring interactions, improving model accuracy.
+- **Variable Selection: Relevant variables were carefully chosen, including handling categorical data properly and exploring interactions, improving model accuracy.
 2. Model Fine-Tuning
--Hyperparameter Tuning: The team used grid and random search techniques to optimize hyperparameters, ensuring models were finely tuned for performance.
+- **Hyperparameter Tuning: The team used grid and random search techniques to optimize hyperparameters, ensuring models were finely tuned for performance.
--Cross-Validation: Cross-validation helped prevent overfitting and ensured the models generalized well.
+- **Cross-Validation: Cross-validation helped prevent overfitting and ensured the models generalized well.
--Technical Challenges: Challenges like balancing model complexity with run time and handling large datasets were tackled effectively, ensuring efficient model training.
+- **Technical Challenges: Challenges like balancing model complexity with run time and handling large datasets were tackled effectively, ensuring efficient model training.
 Summary
 The team’s strong approach to data handling, variable selection, and model fine-tuning, combined with overcoming technical challenges, led to the development of accurate and reliable models for predicting HDB resale prices.
 ---